-- (1) A worker is found medically stationary when no further material improvement would reasonably be expected from medical treatment or the passage of time.
-Medical services after a worker's condition is medically stationary are compensable only when services are: - (a) Palliative care under section (2) of this rule; - (b) Curative care under sections (3) and (4) of this rule; - (c) Provided to a worker who has been determined permanently and totally disabled; - (d) Prescription medications; - (e) Necessary to administer or monitor administration of prescription medications; - (f) Prosthetic devices, braces, or supports; - (g) To monitor the status of, to replace, or to repair prosthetic devices, braces, and supports; - (h) Provided under an accepted claim for aggravation; - (i) Provided under Board's Own Motion; - (j) Necessary to diagnose the worker's condition; or - (k) Life-preserving modalities similar to insulin therapy, dialysis, and transfusions. - (2) Palliative Care. - (a) Palliative care means that medical services rendered are provided to temporarily reduce or moderate temporarily the intensity of an otherwise stable medical condition, but.
-It does not include those medical services rendered provided to diagnose, heal, or permanently alleviate or eliminate a medical condition.
-Palliative care is compensable when-it is prescribed by the attending physician prescribes it and it is necessary to enable the worker to continue current employment or a vocational training program.
-When the worker's attending physician believes that Before palliative care is appropriate to enable the worker to continue current employment or a current vocational training program can begin, the attending physician must first-submit a written palliative care request to the insurer for approval to the insurer.
+(1) A worker is found medically stationary when no further material improvement would reasonably be expected from medical treatment or the passage of time.
+Medical services after a worker's condition is medically stationary are compensable only when services are:

+- (a) Palliative care under section (2) of this rule; - (b) Curative care under sections (3) and (4) of this rule; - (c) Provided to a worker who has been determined permanently and totally disabled; - (d) Prescription medications; - (e) Necessary to administer or monitor administration of prescription medications; - (f) Prosthetic devices, braces, or supports;

+(g) To monitor the status of, to replace, or to repair prosthetic devices, braces, and supports;

+- (h) Provided under an accepted claim for aggravation; - (i) Provided under Board's Own Motion; - (j) Necessary to diagnose the worker's condition; or - (k) Life-preserving modalities similar to insulin therapy, dialysis, and transfusions.

+(2) Palliative Care.

+(a) Palliative care means that medical services are provided to temporarily reduce or moderate the intensity of an otherwise stable medical condition.
+It does not include those medical services provided to diagnose, heal, or permanently alleviate or eliminate a medical condition.
+Palliative care is compensable when the attending physician prescribes it and it is necessary to enable the worker to continue current employment or a vocational training program.
+Before palliative care can begin, the attending physician must submit a written palliative care request to the insurer for approval.
 The request must:

-(a) The request must:

-- (A) Describe any objective findings; - (B) Identify by the appropriate ICD diagnosis, the medical condition for which palliative care is requested by the appropriate ICD diagnosis; - (C) Detail a treatment plan which includes the name of the provider who will renderprovide the care, specific treatment modalities, and frequency and duration of the care, not to exceed 180 days; - (D) Explain how the requested care is related to the compensable condition; and - (E) Describe how the requested care will enable the worker to continue current employment, or a current vocational training program, and the possible adverse effect if the care is not approved. - (b) Palliative care may begin after the attending physician submits the request to the insurer.
-If the insurer approves the request, palliative care services are payable from the date service begins.
-However, if the request is ultimately disapproved, the insurer is not liable for payment of the palliative care services. - (c) Insurers must date stamp all palliative care requests upon receipt.
-Within 30 days of receiptreceiving the request, the insurer must send written notificationnotice to the attending physician, worker, and worker's attorney approving or disapproving the request as prescribed. - (A) Palliative care may begin following submission of the request to the insurer.
-If approved, services are payable from the date the approved medical service begins.
-If the requested care is ultimately disapproved, the insurer is not liable for payment of the medical service. - (B)(d) If the insurer disapproves the requested care request, the insurer must explain, the reason why in writing.
-Reasons to disapprove a palliative care request may include: - (i)(A) Any disagreement with The palliative care services are not related to the medical accepted condition for which the care is requested;(s);
+(A) Describe any objective findings;

+(B) Identify the medical condition for which palliative care is requested by the appropriate ICD diagnosis;

+(C) Detail a treatment plan which includes the name of the provider who will provide the care, specific treatment modalities, and frequency and duration of the care, not to exceed 180 days;

-(ii) Why the requested care is not acceptable; or
+(D) Explain how the requested care is related to the compensable condition; and